Complex Hierarchical Layout in Blazor Diagram Component

 }

-Line distribution is used to arrange the connectors without overlapping in automatic layout.
+Line distribution arranges connectors without overlapping in automatic layout.
 In some cases, the automatic layout connectors connecting to the nodes will be overlapped with one another.
-So user can decide whether the segment of each connector from a single parent node should be a same point or a different point.
-The SamePoint property of layout is used to enable or disable the line distribution in layout.
+So, the user can decide whether the segment of each connector from a single parent node should be at the same point or a different point.
+The SamePoint property enables or disables line distribution in the layout.
 By default the value is true.

-The following code example illustrates how to create a complex hierarchical tree with line distribution.
+The following code example shows how to create a complex hierarchical tree with line distribution.

 @using Syncfusion.Blazor.Diagram